 User Interface Design with Sketch 3 Course

-This video is part of the new User Interface Design with Sketch 3 course on SitePoint Premium, presented by Adam Rasheed.
+This video is part of the our Design a User Interface with Sketch course on SitePoint, available to all SitePoint members, and presented by Adam Rasheed.
 In this course, Adam will take you through all of the steps of creating amazing user interfaces, from a blank canvas to a finished product, ready to deliver to a developer or to present!
 Adam does a great job at relaying some of the principles of design that can be used in other contexts as well.

-As great as Sketch 3 is, it is an application that is only available for macOS.
-Although this limits the user base of Sketch 3 to macOS users only, it is still fast becoming an industry standard in design, and is an excellent tool to invest time in learning.
+As great as Sketch is, it is an application that is only available for macOS.
+Although this limits the user base of Sketch 3 to macOS users only, it is still fast becoming an industry standard in design and is an excellent tool to invest time in learning.